www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

 * [ ] Integrate symbiosis project into objectives, even though the status of symbiosis is questionable.
 * [ ] Finish guidelines: net/splitcells/network/guidelines/inherently-broken-and-rotten-by-design.xml
 * [ ] Update `About This Site`.
-* [ ] Force CSS reload, as users otherwise get old styling from the browser.
+* [ ] Blog about pause of Cin and new focus.
+    * [ ] Cancel the school project and reason its cancellation.
+Also, update Network objectives accordingly.
 # Done Tasks
 * [x] Add project advertisement text in secondary column of front menu.
     * [x] Put there a shortened version of the README.